In September, 1830, a meeting between the United States Commissioners and the Choctaw

 located at the Mississippi Department of Archives and History in Jackson, MS,

-actually shows Shongalo and Shongola
+actually shows Shongalo and Shongola as two totally different towns.

-as two totally different towns.
-Nevertheless, Shongalo was located on a
+Nevertheless, Shongalo was located on a regular stagecoach route from Black Hawk to

-Black Hawk to Kosciusko, the Shongalo settlement grew and many settlers
+Kosciusko, the Shongalo settlement grew and many

-established homes nearby.
+settlers established homes nearby.
 After organization of Carroll County

 in 1833, a Presbyterian Church was organized in 1834 and a Post Office was